Custom eLearning Solutions

 Example:

-An assessment uses document snippets and images to test clerks and legal liaisons on common public records exemptions and redaction triggers.
+Spot readiness gaps before they hurt service speed, policy compliance, or public trust.
 The system randomises question sets to ensure fairness and provides instant feedback that cites the applicable policy section.

 Personalized Learning Paths